The Truth about the IRS 10-Year Statute of Limitations on Back Taxes

 Here are actions that toll the collection statute:

-• Requesting an installment agreement — When you apply for a payment plan, the statute is tolled while your application is pending.
+• Installment agreement: When you apply for a payment plan, the statute is tolled while your application is pending.
+If rejected, the statute tolls for another 30 days.

-• Filing an innocent spouse claim — The statute tolls on the day you apply, and then it restarts at a range of different times depending on the situation.
+• Innocent spouse claim:— The statute tolls on the day you apply, and then it restarts at a range of different times depending on the situation.
 It only tolls the statute for the spouse who applies.
 It doesn’t affect the CSED for the other spouse.

-• Appealing a collection action through a collection due process hearing — The clock stops from the time you appeal until 90 days after you receive a decision from appeals.
+• Collection due process hearing: The clock stops from the time you appeal until 90 days after you receive a decision from appeals.

 The good news is that the IRS can’t pursue collection actions against you when the clock stops.
-This means that the agency cannot garnish wages, seize assets, or take other actions that can affect your personal finances while the collection statute is tolled.
+This means the agency cannot garnish wages, seize assets, or take any other actions that affect your personal finances while the collection statute is tolled.

 Sometimes, the IRS may ask you to sign a waiver to extend the statute of limitations.
-This can happen when you apply for a partial payment installment agreement, which can delay the collection expiration date by up to six years.
+This may happen when you apply for a partial payment installment agreement.
 Do not sign a waiver unless you consult a tax professional first.

 What Happens When the IRS Extends the Statute of Limitations on Collections?